DannyBoyNYC/5-D3-bar-chart/readme.md

   .style("font-family", "sans-serif");
 ```

-...we should see the count of days for each of our bars!
+We should see the count of days for each of our bars.

 Final code: